 4. Enhance Speed

 HTTPS does not just give an extra protection layer, but it has also been seen after migrating from HTTP to HTTPS.
 It boosts overall site speed.
-According to the new protocol implemented HTTPS/2, the well-optimized sites perform fast and better.
+According to the new protocol implemented HTTPS/2, the well-optimized sites perform faster and better.
 It is due to HTTPS can better multiplexing, parallelism, HPACK compression with Huffman encoding, the ALPN extension, and server push.

 5. Referral Data

-The fifth reason why HTTPS is important is that google analytics has blocked HTTP to HTTPS referral data.
+The fifth reason why HTTPS is important is that Google Analytics has blocked HTTP to HTTPS referral data.
 That means if your website is still using an HTTP connection and suppose your website is being viral and popular on another website such as Reddit, which is an HTTPS website.
 All the Reddit traffic will be considered direct traffic.
 Which will be of no use, and referral data will be lost.

 But, if someone is migrating from HTTP to HTTPS, the referral data can still be passed.